jhonber/Interna2/TobyAndStars/statement.md

 2 <= N <= 500

+The coordinates of each star are between 0 and 1000

 ## Output

 Print the minimum distance between any pair of stars.
 The answer is considered